19hours/sg-statutes/Acts/Singapore Labour Foundation Act.md

 (b) sell, manage, lease, mortgage, dispose of, or otherwise deal with, all or any part of the property of the Foundation;

-(c) receive any gift of whatsoever nature for one or more of the objects of the Foundation;
+(c) receive any gift of any nature for one or more of the objects of the Foundation;

 (d) take such steps by personal or written appeals, public meetings or otherwise, as may, from time to time, be considered necessary or expedient by the Board, to obtain funds for the Foundation in the shape of contributions, donations, annual subscriptions or otherwise, and generally raise funds by all lawful means to carry out the objects of the Foundation;